hylo-lang/hylo/Docs/GenericEnvironments.md

 There is one rule we must add to use this evaluation order: a generic parameters introduced without a bound are assumed type-kinded.
 With this assumption, we never have to look at uses of a generic parameter to determine whether it is a type or a value.
 For example, this signature is ill-formed: `<T, U where T == Int[U]>`.
-Further, note that generic parameters can't be instantiated as traits, so if we see `T: U` we can always conclude that `T` must be a value and that `U` must be a tyoe.
+Further, note that generic parameters can't be instantiated as traits, so if we see `T: U` we can always conclude that `T` must be a value and that `U` must be a type.

 The next challenge is to deduce the implications of a constraint, given a partially constructed environment.
 Before we tackle this one, let's make a few observations: